Kyunnilee/Kyunnilee.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: False
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 2 # leave blank to include all the blog posts
 ---

 Hi!
 I am Heekyung(Anne) Lee.
 I am an Undergraduate Student in Computer Science at [POSTECH](https://www.postech.ac.kr/eng/), South Korea.
 I am also an undergraduate researcher at [Berkeley AI Research (BAIR)](https://bair.berkeley.edu/), fortunate to be supervised under [Prof. Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/)'s group.